-Mules and elephants are transport units except that they cannot make extenders.
-Treat them as wagons for capture purposes.
+Mules and elephants are transport units.
+Treat them as wagons for Capture Table purposes.
 The cost to load or unload is 1 MP.
-In the set-ups, only "Mules" are listed.
-Substitute Elephants as desired.
+In set-ups only "Mules" are listed; substitute Elephants as desired.
 The difference between Elephants and Mules is only for color, with the following exception:

-Mules (not Elephants!) can be transported (not para dropped) by aircraft, gliders or trucks; each Mule Point counts as 1 RE.
-Loaded Mules cannot be so transported.

-Mules and Elephants displace exactly like Wagons when called to do so by the Capture Table.
+- Mules (not Elephants!) can be transported (not para dropped) by aircraft, gliders, or trucks; each Mule Point counts as 1 RE.
+Loaded Mules cannot be so transported. - Mules and Elephants displace exactly like Wagons when called to do so by the Capture Table.
 Elephants cannot be captured; they are destroyed instead.